 RRC managed handovers with and without PDCP entity re-establishment are both supported.
 For DRBs using RLC AM mode, PDCP can either be re-established together with a security key change or initiate a data recovery procedure without a key change.
-For DRBs using RLC UM mode and for SRBs, PDCP can either be re-established together with a security key change or remain as it is without a key change.
+For DRBs using RLC UM mode, PDCP can either be re-established together with a security key change or remain as it is without a key change.
+For SRBs, PDCP can either remain as it is, discard its stored PDCP PDUs/SDUs without a key change or be re-established together with a security key change.